Search This Blog

 The Lead Bowler in Triples

-For the lead bowler delivering the first bowl in the end, line is not the most important concern, weight is.
+For the lead bowler delivering the first bowl in the end it needs to be emphasized,: line is not the most important concern, weight is.
 If you are within three feet on either side of the jack, that is probably not going to get you a reprimand but being three feet short may.
 What one must emphasize is proper depth and it is your first bowl in the end that is most likely to be wrongly weighted.
 It is OK to be a yard past the jack and one should err on the side of being that distance past rather than short.
 Four feet short is a bad bowl; four feet long can be useful for the development of the head.
 Four feet short cannot be promoted easily so it is likely to stay out of the scoring, since the jack will probably be moved backward during the end.
-Grassing two bowls three feet past gives the second and skip some things to work with in developing a scoring situation.
-A close bowl by a lead in triples rarely survives as shot bowl.
+Grassing two bowls three feet past gives the vice and skip some things to work with in developing a scoring situation.
+A close bowl by a lead in triples rarely survives as the shot bowl.
 There are too many good bowlers to follow and a bowl close to the jack makes an excellent target for run-through shots.
 Even if both of the opposition lead’s bowls are 1st and 2nd shot, your side’s situation is not too bad so long as your bowls are behind the jack!

 Please share your own insights and experience.